 In the early 2000s, we moved beyond employee satisfaction and organisational commitment to try to build a sense of organisational citizenship.
-Investment was high, we saw Directors HR more on organisational boards, and the 'war for talent' was big news, with pioneering HR programmes attracting, developing, and retaining great people to maintain competitive advantage.
+Investment was high, we saw more HR Directors on organisational boards, and the 'war for talent' was big news, with pioneering HR programmes attracting, developing, and retaining great people to maintain competitive advantage.